Summer Dog Hacks

 Have a Pool Party

 Baby pools—not just for tiny little humans.
 To blow your dog’s mind (and make him love you even more than he already does) just fill a plastic kiddie pool with cold water and let him go wild.
 There’s nothing better on a scorching hot day than a nice, refreshing dip.
 Just make sure that the pool that you choose isn’t made of vinyl or any other material that could be punctured by enthusiastic paws or teeth.

 According to some canine experts, dog owners should observe this simple rule when determining whether or not it’s safe to take their furry friends out in the heat.
 Place the back of your hand on the pavement and press it down for 5 seconds.
 If you can’t comfortably do this, it’s too hot for your dog and you need to stick to grass or wait until the mercury drops.
 Try heading out at times of the day when it’s less likely to be oppressively hot.
 Early in the morning or in the evenings as the sun goes down are great options.

 Looking for a way to keep your dog nice and refreshed and spoil him rotten?
-Try serving up a batch of tasty chicken pops!
-All you need is some chicken broth, and apple, and an ice cube tray.
-Chop up the apple, drop a piece per cube, and top with broth.
-Freeze and offer to your dog as you both relax on the patio.
-It doesn’t get much better than this!
+Try serving up a batch of frozen bone broth pops!
+All you need is some beef bone broth, peanut butter, and an ice cube tray.
+Get the full Beef Bone Broth Frozen Treat Recipe here.

 Take the Sting Away